-For these vehicles the Multiplexer cable (YTD965) or the CAN converter cable (YTD960) must be used for Service Interval reset.
+For these vehicles the Multiplexer cable (YTD965) must be used for a Service Interval reset.

 This function should be used after a vehicle has been serviced.

 The vehicle is programmed with the number of miles and days until the next service and the Service indicator light is turned off.